divyamsaran/pytorch/lstm/README.md

 her husband that she could not go on living in the same house with him.
 ```

-We train the model for 20 epochs.
-For predicting we do top-k sampling, i.e. limit results to k values and then pick from them based on their probabilities.
-We prime our model on two small texts (so as to avoid random output), and get these results.
+I train the model for 20 epochs.
+For predicting, I do top-k sampling, i.e. limit results to k values and then pick from them based on their probabilities.
+I prime my model on two small texts (so as to avoid random output), and get these results.
 For prime `Anna`:
 ```
 Anna And Levin, he shook her